Resin Projects

 The Science of resin Curing.

-as a cake would bake in the oven.
+Epoxy resin cures as a result of a chemical reaction between resin and hardener.
+This reaction produces heat like a cake baking in the oven.
 The conditions are crucial to the process in order to complete successfully.

 Temperature's Role: